 Amenities - Lifestyle Choices - Property Value - Security

-Most gated communities developments are designed with various amenities built around a particular lifestyle, such as championship golf courses, tennis centers, swimming pools, or equestrian facilities.
-And, frequently gated communities are located on some of the most desirable land in Florida.
+Most gated community developments are designed with various amenities built around a particular lifestyle, such as championship golf courses, tennis centers, swimming pools, or equestrian facilities.
+And, frequently gated communities are located on some of the "most desirable" land in Florida.
 Prime land, combined with careful planning and HOA rules create an environment where home values stay steady, or rise, extremely well.

 Although gated communities aren't for everyone, they are hard to avoid in Southwest Florida.
 The strong protection of property values, increased security, and desired amenities appeal to the public more each year.
 With this type of demand, almost all new development in Southwest Florida is in someway or another a gated or deed restricted community.